 Climate change is one of the most pressing issues of our time.
 The effects of a warming planet are destroying ecosystems, threatening critical infrastructure, intensifying weather, and creating conditions incompatible with human life.
 While such impacts are felt around the globe, communities most burdened by climate change are also those with the least resources to cope.
 These destabilizing forces and widening disparities are a significant risk to national and global security.

 Lincoln Laboratory has established a major initiative to help address climate change, with a focus on solving some of the most crucial and challenging technical problems consistent with our mission.
-This initiative is growing our investments in climate change R&D and increasing our collaborations within the United States and around the world to innovate new systems and solutions.
+This initiative is growing our investments in climate change R&D and increasing our collaborations within the U.S. and around the world to innovate new systems and solutions.
 Across these efforts, we are bringing together multidisciplinary expertise — in areas such as systems analysis, sensing, artificial intelligence, data analytics, and decision support — to help us contribute to the global response to this threat.

 INTERNAL INVESTMENTS